 Provided through both online and in-person modules, employees receive training on prevention and reporting at orientation and on an annual schedule.

 University Police Seminars

 Members of Pitt Police are trained in responding to and investigating sex offenses, domestic violence, and stalking incidents.
 The Pitt Police provide special programs on sexual assault and other safety issues to student groups upon request.

 First-year students are required to attend active bystander training, which plays an important role in helping to prevent sexual assaults and harassment.
 Some examples include:

 - speaking up when someone discusses plans to take sexual advantage of another person;

-- confronting people who seclude, hit on, try to make out with, or have sex with people who are incapacitated;
+- confronting people who seclude, hit on, or attempt to engage in sexual activity with people who are incapacitated;

 - calling for assistance when you are concerned about a person’s safety or wellbeing.